 People with advanced dementia may show some of these signs and symptoms for months or even years – making it hard to tell if the person is approaching death.
 However, if these symptoms become much worse over a period of two to three weeks, or even days or hours, it is important that a doctor or nurse sees the person.
-If the doctor or nurse thinks that the person is deteriorating or nearing the end of life and it would be in the person’s best interest to be cared for in their own home or care home, then discuss this information with the person’s family.
+If the doctor or nurse thinks that the person is deteriorating or nearing the end of life and it would be in the person’s best interest to be cared for in their own home, a care home or hospice then discuss this information with the person’s family.
 They should also be given an explanation of why the deterioration is happening and the care that is going to be given.
-It is important to note that a person should never be sent to hospital when death is expected: the death is more likely to be traumatic, unsupported and complicated by other medical events (such as an infection).
+When death is expected it is usally not of benefit for the purpose with dementia to be sent to hospital: the death is more likely to be traumatic, unsupported and complicated by other medical events (such as an infection).

 When the dying process is established, the person may experience further changes:

 - losing consciousness (you are unable to wake them)

 - no longer able to swallow

 - ‘terminal restlessness’ (for more on this, see below)